HermesBoots/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 Determining if instance is of a class but not its descendants.

 ## Same Class or Inherit From
-Deteriming if instane is of a class or its descendants.
+Deteriming if instance is of a class or its descendants.

+## Only Sub Class Of
+Determining if instance is of a class's descendant but not itself.